26-30 May 2025

 To foster international participation, this course will be held online

-This course is intended for graduate students, postdocs or any researcher interested that has no or relatively little knowledge in population genomics.
-A main objective is to learn this
+This course is designed for graduate students, postdocs, or researchers with little to no prior experience in population genomics.
+The primary objective is to learn the field through a hands-on,

 Graham Coop: “Population and Quantitative Genetics” course at University of California, Davis (CC-BY)